NREL/PhIRE/README.md

 ### Data

-##### WIND Toolkit
+##### WIND Toolkit & NSRDB
 LR, MR, and HR wind example data can be found in `example_data/`.
 These datasets are from NREL's WIND Toolkit.
 The LR and MR data are to be used with the MR and HR models respectively.
-If you would like to use your own data for the super-resolution it must have the shape: (None, None, None, 2).
+If you would like to use your own data for the super-resolution it must have the shape: (None, None, None, [ua, va]).
+Example NSRDB data can also be found in `example_data/` and can be treated in the same manner as the WIND Toolkit is treated.
+If you choose to use your own solar data it should have the shape: (None, None, None, [DNI, DHI]).
 The scripts are designed to take in TFRecords.
 An example of how to convert numpy arrays to TFRecords can be found in `data_processing/TFRecords_gen.py`.

 ##### CCSM